 Attach yarn to the end that is the smoothest, this should make your “hearts” go the right direction.
 Double check that this is the case before you move on with the next step!

-Round 2: ch 1, FPdc around first stitch, FPhdc around next stitch, BPhdc around next 2 stitches, *FPhdc around next 2 stitches, BPhdc around next 2 stitches* Join with sl st to first FPhdc (64, 72)
+Round 2: ch 1, FPhdc around first st, FPhdc around next st, BPhdc around next 2 sts, *FPhdc around next 2 sts, BPhdc around next 2 sts; repeat from * around, join with sl st to first FPhdc (64, 72)

 Fasten off, and weave in ends